Captain’s Cove residents create POA petition

 “For the dues paying members, I got 1,188 votes out of 1,200.
 The developer won the election, anyway, because he had more votes,” said Gini.
 “He was given three votes for every lot he owns, so we had no chance, really.”

-Since the election, the entire HOA board has been made up of members from CCGNote.
-The two hope the petition will get the attention of Virginia lawmakers, for new laws to be created to protect HOA residents like themselves.
+Three of the seven POA board seats are held by members from CCG Note LLC., while three others live in the community, and two own lots in Captain’s Cove.
+The two hope the petition will get the attention of Virginia lawmakers, for new laws to be created to protect POA residents like themselves.

 “We’ll continue to speak out, and we’ll continue to do whatever we have to do to get our community back,” Linda added.